 Eastern Red bats are typically solitary creatures that reside in trees.
 Their unique markings allow them to easily camouflage as they roost in tree branches.
 Eastern Red bats are rarely found in homes.

 Northern Long-Eared bats are a threatened species, according to the Endangered Species Act.
 They have a wingspan around 9 or 10 inches, and their fur can be light or dark brown.
 The most distinguishing feature of the Northern Long-Eared bat, especially from the similarly sized Little Brown bat, is their noticeably large ears.

 Northern Long-Eared bats are also fairly solitary creatures, preferring to roost in hollow trees.
 They are rarely found in buildings like sheds and barns.

 Related Post: Why Bat Removal Is Preferred to Extermination

 The Tri-Colored bat is one of the smallest species of bats found in the United States.
 They can vary in color, ranging from yellow-brown to red-brown.
 These little bats roost primarily in trees and are very rarely found in buildings and houses.

 Bat Removal From Animal Remover

 If you have a need for bat removal services in the Cincinnati area, Animal Remover is here to help.
 Our team of experts can handle bat removal, squirrel removal, and many other types of wildlife control.
 Hire a service that can handle bat removal quickly and efficiently.
-Contact Animal Remover today for more information.
+Contact Animal Remover or call 513-324-WILD (9453) today for more information.